Speiger/Primitive-Collections/README.md

 ## Current Level of Stability
 Since this is a relatively new Library, stability was not perfect and some areas are not perfect yet.
-Thanks to @ben-manes we now have Roughly 16000 test covering Maps/Sets/Lists.
+Thanks to [ben-manes](https://github.com/ben-manes) we now have Roughly 16000 test covering Maps/Sets/Lists.
 These tests cover Javas Collection API completely and ensuring a Stable implementation.
 These freshly added tests allowed me to squash thousands of issues according to Googles Test Library (Guava-Tests).
 These will be expanded on as time goes on.